-The University has committed to establishing and growing programs and resources with intentional support for students from lower-income, as well as diverse, non-traditional, marginalized and minoritized backgrounds.
+The University has committed to establishing and growing programs and resources with intentional support for students from lower-income as well as diverse, non-traditional, marginalized and minoritized backgrounds.

-Beginning in fall of 2019, Pitt launched one of the most impactful of these programs, the Pitt Success Pell Match Program (PSPM).
+Beginning in Fall of 2019, Pitt launched one of the most impactful of these programs, the Pitt Success Pell Match Program (PSPM) {PSPM data}.
 This program represents the largest financial aid restructuring in the University's history.
 Under this program, the University matches a Federal Pell Grant awarded to any University of Pittsburgh student dollar for dollar and also puts an absolute cap on a student's financial obligation with respect to private loans.
-Not only does this program reduce overall student loan debt (by an average of roughly \$1,000 over the first two years of the program), but it has also managed (in combination with other support programs) to completely close the income-based retention gap in the first year of the program and student success metrics for this population remain strong.
-As an accompaniment to the PSPM, the Provost Academy was also launched in 2019 and offers an exclusive opportunity for students to get a head start on the learning environment at Pitt through a virtual projectbased academic experience.
+Not only does this program reduce overall student loan debt (by an average of roughly \$1000 over the first two years of the program), but has also managed (in combination with other support programs) to completely close the income-based retention gap in the first year of the program.
+As an accompaniment to the PSPM the Provost's Academy {PA website} was also launched in 2019 and offers an exclusive opportunity for students to get a head start on the learning environment at Pitt through a virtual project-based academic experience.
 The Provost Academy is intended to set a student up for success in their first year and beyond by increasing their sense of belonging through a cohort-based, rigorous, academic experience that helps to forge bonds both among peers and with Pitt faculty.
-At present, the academy is an invitation-only program for students who have expressed financial need and were awarded the Pitt Success Pell Match, have identified as a first-generation student, or who were admitted under test optional admissions.
+At present, the academy is an invitation-only program for students who have expressed financial need and were awarded the Pitt Success Pell Match, have identified as a first-generation student, or who were admitted under test optional admissions. [[Standard 2.7]]

-Other initiatives aimed at impacting access to the University and the affordability of a Pitt education include the Panthers Forward and Pitt2Pitt Programs.
+Other initiatives aimed at impacting access to the University and the affordability of a Pitt education include the Panthers Forward {panthers forward} and Pitt2Pitt Programs {pitt2ptt}.
 Panthers Forward is designed to support student success and reduce the burden of student debt by embracing the pay-it-forward philosophy and the power of community.
-Participants receive funds in direct federal student loan relief at the end of their studies with the only condition that they consider paying-it-forward to help a Pitt student later.
-With a similar focus, the Pitt2Pitt program is offered to graduating seniors and recent alumni with the aim to help students complete a Pitt master's degree or post-baccalaureate certificate program.
+Participants receive funds in direct federal student loan relief at the end of their studies with the only condition that they then pay-it-forward and help a Pitt student later.
+With a similar focus, the Pitt2Pitt program is offered to graduating seniors and recent alumni with the aim to help students complete a Pitt master's degree or certificate program.
 This facilitates the opportunity for students across all categories, disciplines, and academic programs to complete graduate programs in areas such as data science, management, public, engineering, education, etc. Graduating seniors and recent alumni from all Pitt campuses can apply for \$2,500 or \$5,000 scholarships.
-For most programs, the application fees are waived for eligible Pitt2Pitt applicants.
+For most programs, the application fees are waived for eligible Pitt2Pitt applicants. [[Standard 2.7]]

-TRIO Student Support Services (SSS) is for firstgeneration, income-eligible, and/or disabled students enrolled at the University of Pittsburgh.
+TRIO Student Support Services (SSS) (SSS) is for first generation, income-eligible, and/or disabled students enrolled at the University of Pittsburgh.
 SSS is a program for all undergraduate students, regardless of school or major.
 SSS offers a wide range of free services, including individual advising, personal coaching, study skills sessions, and tutoring on a multitude of subjects from statistics to organic chemistry.
-SSS coordinates free local cultural events that include live theater, museums, a tour of the city, and hands-on activities, and a range of free social events.
-SSS also offers academic workshops on topics such as time management, test taking, finals preparation, career planning, graduate/professional school application process, networking, financial management, and coping with stress.
+SSS coordinates FREE local cultural events that include live theater, museums, a tour of the city, and handson activities, and a range of free social events.
+SSS also offers academic workshops on topics such as time management, test taking, finals preparation, career planning, graduate/professional school application process, networking, financial management, and coping with stress. [[Standards 3.2, 3.4, 4.1]]